link-intersystems/redux-middlewares/README.md

       triggerAction: AnyAction;
     };

-Using an `ActionFactory` you can dynamically create actions based on the changed state.
+With an `ActionFactory` you can dynamically create actions based on the changed state and/or the trigger action (the action that triggered the state change).

     stateChangeMiddleware
       .whenStateChanges((state) => state.counter)